gaarangoa/deepGene/README.md

 ## DEEPGene
-Design gene expression optimization using deep learning
+Design gene sequences to optimize expression using deep learning